-Clomicalm is to be used as part of a comprehensive behavioral management program to treat separation anxiety in dogs greater than 6 months of age.
-Inappropriate barking or destructive behavior, as well as inappropriate elimination may be alleviated by the use of Clomicalm tablets in conjunction with behavior modification.
+Clomicalm® Tablets are to be used as part of a comprehensive behavioral management program to treat separation anxiety in dogs greater than 6 months of age.
+Inappropriate barking or destructive behavior, as well as inappropriate elimination (urination or defecation) may be alleviated by the use of Clomicalm® Tablets in conjunction with behavior modification.

 Disposal of unused prescription medications:

 - Revival Animal Health participates in the Take Away Environmental Return System which provides an environmentally safe destruction program.

 - The preferred method of drug disposal is to return the unwanted product to a pharmacy that participates in the Take Away Environmental Return System.
 Seek a local pharmacy that participates in this program for safe disposal.

 - A secondary method of drug disposal is to remove the unwanted medication from any wrappers or containers and place it in a plastic bag with moist coffee grounds or cat litter.
 This can be disposed of in the regular garbage collection.

 - Please do NOT dispose of unwanted meds down the drain or toilet, as this may eventually find its way into the human water supply.

 Learn more about disposal of unused prescription medications here